 It was a classic case of a game of two halves as despite holding a comfortable2-0 lead at the break, Glapwell were pegged back in the second half as Askern FC rallied to earn a 2-2 draw at Hall Corner.

 Newark put up a good show at Pinxton on Wednesday night but despite another goal from Joe Brumpton went down by three goals to one.

 Glapwell’s season of inconsistency continued as they failed to build on last week’s victory over Clay Cross Town by falling to a 3-1 home defeat to fifth-placed Newark Town.

 First half goals from Chris Dobbie, James Munson and Rhys Stanley saw Newark pick up a third successive win to consolidate fifth place in the table.

 Yet another frustrating afternoon for the ressies as a 91st minute goal robbed them of a point.

 United go down to promotion hopefuls South Normanton

 Two goals in two second-half minutes saw Glapwell turn the game around and achieve a league double over Clay Cross Town with a 2-1 victory at Hall Corner.

-A roundup of the action from the last week of the year.
+A roundup of the final matches of the Central Midlands League season.

 Keep up-to-date with our exclusive email newsletters.